BirgittaHauser/Write-to-IFS-with-SQL/README.md

                 SRCFILE(YOURSCHEMA/QSRVSRC)</pre>
    </li></ul>

-If you create a binder directory with the name <b>HSBNDDIR<b> in your schema and <b>add the SNDMSG service program</b> to this binder directory, the RPG programs can be compiled with the the <b>CRTBNDRPG command</b>.
+If you create a binder directory with the name <b>HSBNDDIR</b> in your schema and <b>add the SNDMSG service program</b> to this binder directory, the RPG programs can be compiled with the the <b>CRTBNDRPG command</b>.

-The SQL Scripts containing the source code for the stored procedures, can be run with the RUNSQLSTM command:
+The SQL Scripts containing the source code for the stored procedures, can be run with the <b>RUNSQLSTM command</b>:
 <pre>RUNSQLSTM SRCFILE(YOURSCHEMA/QSQLSRC)
                SRCMBR(TABLE2JSON)
                COMMIT(*NONE)